 Regulated Products and the Birth of AAFCO

 With the growing popularity of commercial pet products came a need for regulation.
 In 1909, the Association of American Feed Control Officials was founded to oversee pet food quality.
 To this day, quality pet foods feature an AAFCO nutritional adequacy statement that indicates that the food is complete and balanced for a particular life stage.
-Kurt Gallagher, communications director of the Pet Food Institute, indicated that AAFCO paved the way for canned dog foods, “with regulations established in 1917 for canned pet food products.”
+Kurt Gallagher, communications director of the Pet Food Institute, reported that AAFCO paved the way for canned dog foods, “with regulations established in 1917 for canned pet food products.”

-1950s Machinery Breakthrough
+1950s Machinery Breakthrough in Dog Food Manufacture

 Continued Emphasis on Quality and Growth

 To this day, most dog owners wish to feed their pets foods that contain high-quality ingredients with health benefits.
-The “eat healthy” trend really kicked in during the late 1960s, with momentum building with each subsequent year.
+The “eat healthy” trend kicked in during the late 1960s, with momentum building each subsequent year.
 We all want to live longer, healthier lives, and that extends to our dogs as well.
 “The pet food industry continues to grow and expand,” says Zawistowski.
 “Even during the toughest economic times, owners want the best for their pets.”